Review: Protea Hotel, Chipata, Zambia

 ConradEntrance

-One of the newest hotels in Washington DC at just a couple of months old, my wife and I got to experience this beautiful property courtesy of our AMEX free weekend night certificates.
+My wife and I got to experience this beautiful property courtesy of our AMEX free weekend night certificates.
 Unfortunately, the American Express Hilton Honors Ascend Card no longer has this benefit on the cardmember anniversary.
-Now you have to spend $15,000 in a given year to get the free night and I don’t think it’s worth forgoing points with Chase or AMEX Platinum/Gold to pursue a free night with Hilton in most instances.
-Since my wife and I both have the AMEX Hilton Honors Ascend Card, we were able to combine our free nights into a weekend stay.
-The nightly rate for our room was $450 so we got $900 worth of value plus $50 credit towards dining for the cost of the annual fee that we paid for both cards ($95 per card).
+You have to spend $15,000 in a given year to get the free night, and I don’t think it’s worth forgoing points with Chase or AMEX Platinum/Gold to pursue a free night with Hilton in most instances.
+Since my wife and I have the AMEX Hilton Honors Ascend Card, we combined our free nights into a weekend stay.
+The nightly rate for our room was $450, so we got $900 worth of value plus $50 credit toward dining for the annual fee we paid for both cards ($95 per card).

 Check-In

-When you walk into the hotel, take the elevator to the third floor.
-There is no second floor and the third floor is where the check-in desk, lounge, restaurant, and lobby is located.
-Upon checking in, the receptionist verified our Hilton Gold status, courtesy of the AMEX card and upgraded us to a room on the 9th floor.
-We were given a choice between 1,000 Hilton points and a $50 dining credit.
-We took the dining credit (please don’t ever take the points in this scenario).
+Walking into the hotel, take the elevator to the third floor.
+There is no second floor; the third floor is where the check-in desk, lounge, restaurant, and lobby are located.
+Upon checking in, the receptionist verified our Hilton Gold status, courtesy of the AMEX card, and upgraded us to a room on the 9th floor.
+We could choose 1,000 Hilton points or a $50 dining credit as Hilton Gold members.
+We took the dining credit (I don’t recommend taking the points in this scenario).
 The receptionist was kind enough to give us a mini-tour of the hotel, Estuary restaurant, and some of the amenities this hotel offers.

 ConradLobby

-The circular lamp changes color each hour
+The circular lamp changes color each hour.

-My first impression when walking in was that this hotel did not have many 90 degree angles.
+My first impression when walking in was that this hotel did not have many 90-degree angles.
 The architect made a concerted effort to make the interior as curvy as possible.
-The lobby was beautiful and since the hotel was only 45 days old when we stayed, it still had that brand new scent.
+The lobby was beautiful, and since the hotel was only 45 days old when we stayed, it still had that brand-new scent.

 ConradClock